MASNA Scientific Poster Session at MACNA

-Presenting the inaugural MASNA Scientific Poster Session at MACNA 2016, in San Diego, California.
+Presenting the 5th Annual MASNA Scientific Poster Session at MACNA 2022, in Milwaukee, Wisconsin.

 The MASNA Scientific Poster Session allows for advanced aquarists, undergraduates, graduate students, and scientists to submit scientific posters on their current or past marine aquarium related research projects.
 This includes submissions from hobbyists that would be seen as advanced aquarists.

-Poster presenters will be asked to stand by their posters for one of two 1.5 hours periods over Friday and Saturday, which would give an opportunity for MACNA 2016 attendees to get up close and personal with scientists and fellow hobbyists, and discuss aquarium related science.
+Poster presenters will be asked to attend to their posters for one of two 1.5 hours periods over Friday and Saturday at MACNA, which would give an opportunity for MACNA attendees to get up close and personal with scientists and fellow hobbyists, and discuss aquarium related science.

-Posters will be on display from 9am-6pm either on Friday, September 9th, or Saturday, September 10th.
-Presenting authors shall be present, next to their poster, for the 1.5 hours on the day their poster is on display.
+Posters will be on display from 9am-6pm on Friday, September 9th, and Saturday, September 10th.
+Presenting authors shall be present, next to their poster, for the 1.5 hours on the day their poster is on display in order to share and engage on the findings showcased with the public.

-Posters will be judged by a committee consisting of general hobbyists, and scientists.
-Prizes will be awarded for posters in each of the three following categories: general hobbyists, undergraduate students, and graduate students.
+Posters will be judged by a committee consisting of hobbyists and scientists.
+Certificates will be presented for the top scoring posters in each of the following categories: hobbyists, young adults, undergraduate students, and graduate students at the MACNA Banquet.

-More information about MACNA 2016 and passes can be found here: http://macnaconference.org/2016
+More information about MACNA 2022 and passes can be found here: MACNA.org.

 MASNA is a non-profit organization composed of marine aquarium societies and individual hobbyists from North America and abroad, totaling several thousand individuals.